mark392a-ux/IndustrialMind/docs/ARCHITECTURE.md

 ## 7. Output & Frontend

 - **Structured output layer**: every agent's response is rendered through a dedicated UI component (5-Why chain with visual connectors, severity-badged gap cards, interactive checklists) — no raw markdown or box-drawing characters — plus a ReportLab-generated PDF where applicable.
-- **Frontend**: Next.js + React (replacing the originally planned Streamlit UI).
+- **Frontend**: Vite + React (replacing the originally planned Streamlit UI).
 Includes a React Flow–based Knowledge Graph explorer, an ROI calculator, and an activity/timeline panel showing the agent chain as it runs.

 ---